LorenzoStucchi/SEN-ET_automatization/README.md

 - Set the coordinates of the Area Of Interest (AOI), which could be the portion of the Sentinel 2 images or a bigger area; it is used to cut the Sentinel 3 images and improve the speed of the computation.
 - The absolute path indicated by `MAIN_FOLDER` in the previous schema should be inserted in the `general_path` variable.
 In the example, the `MAIN_FOLDER` absolute path is `"D:\\TEMP\\"`.
 - The path into the `setet_folder` variable.
 The `setet_folder` is something like `"C:\\Users\\user\\.snap\\auxdata\\sen-et-conda-Win64"`.
-- It is also possible to modify all the default computational parameters, as examplained in the Section 3.3 of the official guide.
-The *only* parameters that should be modify is the timezone of the area.
+- It is also possible to modify all the default computational parameters, as explained in Section 3.3 of the official guide.
+The *only* parameter that should be modified is the [timezone of the area](input/parameters.json#L12).

 Finally, copy the absolute path of all the Sentinel Images in the file [`s2_paths.txt`](input/s2_paths.txt) and [`s3_paths.txt`](input/s3_paths.txt).
 The path should point to the file `MTD_MSIL2A.xml` for S2 and `xfdumanifest.xml` for S3.